Abortion ruling prompts variety of reactions from states

 WISCONSIN

-Political control: Wisconsin has a legislature controlled by Republicans who want to ban or restrict access to abortions but a Democratic governor who supports access and is up for reelection this year.
+Political control: Wisconsin’s Legislature is controlled by Republicans who want to ban or restrict access to abortions, but the Democratic governor supports access and is up for reelection this year.

 Background: Wisconsin has allowed most abortions until the 22nd week of pregnancy to save the health or life of the mother.
 A woman seeking an abortion must meet with a counselor and doctor before obtaining an abortion and wait at least 24 hours before having it done.
 Anyone under age 18 must have an adult relative over age 25 with them to obtain an abortion.